uptonking/note4yaoo/lib-editor-codemirror-dev.md

   - Syntax highlighting
   - add some attributes or wrapping DOM element
 - deco-widget
-  - can be inline elements or blocks
+  - inline elements or blocks
   - insert a DOM element in the editor content
 - deco-replacing
   - code folding or replacing an element in the text with something else